verrazzano/cluster-api-provider-ocne/README.md

       Machine/ocne-cluster-md-0-846df89cb4-dbrdn                 True                     44m
 ```

-### ⚙️ Build OCNE Providers
+### ⚙️ Build

-Before we install the providers we need to build them from source:
+You can also build the providers locally and then use them in your development cluster.

 ```shell
 git clone https://github.com/verrazzano/cluster-api-provider-ocne.git && cd $_